Overview

 Supported by international and local experts, you’ll gain the advanced skills and confidence to become a visionary leader, entrepreneur, or senior executive in this ever-changing, competitive environment.
 It empowers you to advance your career without disruption.

-Hong Kong delivery from September 2026
+Update on the Hong Kong delivery in September 2026

 About this degree